mige000/guyAi/README.md

 `cd /dubhacks252/guyAi/guy/backend` <br>

-Go to Google Gemini API Quick Start up and create a new API Key. <br>
+Go to [Google Gemini API Quick Start](https://aistudio.google.com/api-keys) and create a new API Key. <br>
 Then paste this command into your terminal replace YOUR_API_KEY_HERE with it.

 MacOS: <br>